 This article examines Oracle Corporation, detailing its business model and conducting a fundamental analysis of Oracle’s report.
-Additionally, a technical analysis of Oracle Corporation’s shares, considering its current performance, is included, forming the basis for the ORCL stock forecast in 2025.
+Additionally, it includes a technical analysis of Oracle Corporation’s shares based on its current performance, which serves as the basis for the ORCL stock forecast for 2025.

 Oracle Corporation is an American technology company founded in 1977 by Larry Ellison, Bob Miner, and Ed Oates under the original name Software Development Laboratories.
 Initially, the headquarters were located in Austin, Texas.
 After rebranding to Oracle in 1982, the company specialised in software development and cloud technologies, including database management systems (DBMS), enterprise software, cloud solutions, and infrastructure.
 The company is renowned for its flagship product, Oracle Database, and is also actively expanding its cloud services (Oracle Cloud), competing with AWS, Google Cloud, and Microsoft Azure.